drageloth/midea_inventor_dehumidifier/README.md

                                                  NEW README!!!
 # midea_dehumi
-This is a midea_dehumi component from barban-dev with fixed HVAC modes for use with Home Assistant
+This is a midea_dehumi component from barban-dev with fixed HVAC modes for use with Home Assistant.
+This is focused ONLY on use with Home Assistant, so you'll notice lots of files missing from @barban-dev.

                                                     DISCLAIMER
 THIS COMPONENT WAS NOT CREATED BY ME!
 In fact I've got minimum programming skills, as you'll probably realise from the files.